salesforce/utam-js-recipes/README.md

 The environment name must be all uppercase in the `.env` file but the name is case insensitive in the JavaScript code.
 The environment name of `sandbox` in the test code matches the uppercase `SANDBOX` name in the `.env` file.
 A camel case environment name of `sandboxOrg` in the test code would match an uppercase `SANDBOX_ORG` name in the `.env` file.

+> [!NOTE]
-> Note: Add as many test environments as needed in your `.env` file.
+> Add as many test environments as needed in your `.env` file.
 Just duplicate the variables and adjust the prefix and the values.

 Alternatively, if you don't want to configure a `.env` file, you can prefix the test command with environment variables: